Tiny Result Library in Go

+Go can sometimes be frustrating—especially when it comes to error handling.
 Let me be clear: I love how simple and pragmatic Go is.
-But I also hate how noisy and repetitive error handling can get.
-Writing if err != nil { return err } twenty times in a single function is not only boring—it also feels like I’m programming in assembly when I signed up for a higher-level language.
+But I also dislike how noisy and repetitive error handling can get.
+Writing if err != nil { return err } twenty times in a single function is not only boring—it also feels like programming in assembly when I signed up for a higher-level language.

 So I wrote a Result[T] type.
-It’s small, generic (thanks to Go 1.18+), and gives me a taste of the expressive power you get in Rust or even modern JavaScript.
-Let me show you how it works and explain why I think it’s a good (but not perfect) abstraction.
+It’s small, generic, and gives me a taste of the expressive power you get in Rust.
+Below is how it works and why I think it’s a good (though not perfect) abstraction.

 package result